adobe/aem-modernize-tools/_pages/tools/page-structure.md

 ### Content Removal

-Since static templates function via code defined paths, the are times when a template update creates orphaned content.
+Since static templates function via code defined paths, there are times when a template update creates orphaned content.
 The only way to remove this content is to do it manually.
 This conversion allows specified nodes to be deleted during the transformation process.